 QUESTION 5/1

-Telecommunications/ICTs for rural and remote areas
+Deployment of broadband infrastructure and telecommunications/ICTs in rural and underserved areas

 1 Statement of the situation or problem

-In order to meet the objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSIS), including those in the Millennium Development Goals for improving connectivity and access in the use of ICTs, to be achieved by 2015 for all on this planet, it is necessary to address the challenge of infrastructure development in the rural and remote areas of developing countries1, where more than half of the world population live, as an essential foundation for providing valuable ICT applications identified in Action Line C7 of the Tunis Agenda for the Information Society for improving the quality of life of residents in marginalized areas, harsh climates and difficult geographical terrains.
+In order to continue to contribute to achieving the objectives set by the World Summit on the Information Society (WSIS), and to promote attainment of the Sustainable Development Goals defined in September 2015, it is necessary to address the challenge of infrastructure development in the rural and remote areas of developing countries1, where more than half of the world population live.

-The rapid migration of the populations of developing countries to urban areas may have an adverse effect on poverty alleviation, unless measures are taken to improve the environment and life in rural and remote areas, possibly by deploying telecommunications/ICTs for these areas.

 The installation of cost-effective and sustainable basic telecommunication infrastructure in rural and remote areas is an important aspect calling for further studies, and specific outcomes need to be available for the vendor community to develop a suitable solution to meet the challenges in the rural and remote areas.

 Most of the time, existing network systems are primarily designed for urban areas, where the necessary support infrastructure (adequate power, building/shelter, accessibility, skilled manpower to operate, etc.) for setting up a telecommunication network is assumed to exist.
 Hence, current systems need to be more adequately adapted to specific rural requirements in order to be widely deployed.

-Some of the known challenges that developing countries planning to extend ICTs to rural and isolated areas must be tackle are the following:
+Shortage of power, difficult terrain, lack of skilled manpower, access and transportation, installation and maintenance of networks, are some of the known challenges that developing countries planning to extend ICTs to rural and isolated areas must tackle.

-1) Shortage of power

-2) Expense of maintaining power backup – usually diesel – and environmental hazards thereof

-3) Difficult terrain

-4) Difficult access and transportation

-5) Lack of skilled manpower

-6) Installation and maintenance of networks is quite challenging and difficult

-7) Very high operating cost

-8) Low potential ARPU

-9) Sparsely populated areas and scattered population clusters.

 More detailed studies addressing the challenges of deploying cost-effective and sustainable ICT infrastructure in rural and remote areas are expected to be undertaken within the ITU-D study groups, taking into account the global perspective.